-$\frac{\textbf{WWW.MSSOY.ORG}}{\textbf{UP-TO-DATE SOYBEAN PRODUCTION}} \Rightarrow \textbf{MSPB WEBSITE WITH}$ UP-TO-DATE SOYBEAN PRODUCTION INFORMATION and species of nematodes present, as well as HG type of soybean cyst nematode (SCN), in order to determine varieties to plant and other potential control measures such as rotational crops.
+NEMATODES.
+Take soil samples to determine presence and species of nematodes present, as well as HG type of soybean cyst nematode (SCN), in order to determine varieties to plant and other potential control measures such as rotational crops.

 - Sampling time and protocol.
 Click here for protocol that includes the best time to collect samples and proper sample collecting and handling procedures.
 Click here for tips to consider if sampling is delayed until spring. - Variety Trials.
 Select varieties with known resistance to species and race/type that are present. - Crop Rotation.
 Plan a rotational cropping system to avoid yield reductions.
-The three nematodes of concern that affect soybeans in the Midsouth are the SCN, rootknot, and reniform.
+The three nematodes of concern that affect soybeans in the Midsouth are the SCN, root-knot, and reniform.
 Each of these has different alternate host crops that will affect the choice of a rotational crop.

 PESTICIDE APPLICATION.
-Consider nozzle type, tankmix options, weather conditions, and time of day when applying all pesticides.
+Consider nozzle type, tank-mix options, weather conditions, and time of day when applying all pesticides.
 Pesticide labels will specify the criteria for most of these factors.

 - Herbicide drift and spray nozzles.
-Click here to access two White Papers that have information about selecting the spray nozzle that will produce the appropriate droplet size to both control targeted pests and reduce drift. - Calibration of pesticide application equipment.
+Click here to access a White Paper that has information about selecting the spray nozzle that will produce the appropriate droplet size to both control targeted pests and reduce drift. - Calibration of pesticide application equipment.
 Click here to find guidelines presented in an MSU-ES publication to ensure proper sprayer calibration based on spray equipment factors. - Spraying time.
 Click here to access what is known about the optimum time of day to spray foliar-applied herbicides on soybeans to realize their maximum efficacy against targeted weeds.